vyanezz/bmw_premium_selection_scraper/README.md

 # BMW Premium Selection Scraper

+Scraper for used vehicles at BMW dealerships in Spain.

+The target page is https://www.bmwpremiumselection.es

-Scraper for pre-owned vehicles at BMW dealerships.
-The project has been created for purely educational purposes.
+This project was created for purely educational purposes.
 ## What it can do

 The script allows you to add a specific search model with filters and receive notifications about new vehicles for sale.